 DUBROVNIK | The City Museum

 Enjoy a morning tour of Dubrovnik.
-Proclaimed a “city museum” by UNESCO, the Old Town is surrounded by impressive medieval stone walls and towers.
+Proclaimed a “city museum” by UNESCO, the Old Town is surrounded by impressive stone walls and towers that make it one of the best-preserved medieval cities in Europe.
 Mingle with local traders and craftspeople in its markets.
-Then, listen as a survivor of the Balkan War shares memories of the conflict, for a very special Neighborhood Connection.
-Follow an afternoon at leisure and a farewell dinner tonight with a traditional klapa performance, arranged just for you.
+Then, listen as a survivor of the Balkan War shares memories of the conflict that secured Croatia’s independence from the former Yugoslavia, a victory that cost more than 20,000 Croatian lives.
+Spend the afternoon at leisure, followed by a memorable farewell dinner accompanied by a traditional klapa (a cappella choir) performance, arranged just for you.

 Transfer to the airport for your flight home.